adamgrzybowski/google-task-mcp/README.md

 - Tokens **never reach the LLM**
 - Basic input validation with length limits

+## HTTP Server Endpoints

+When running the HTTP server (`bun run server:http`), the following endpoints are available:

+- **`GET /`** - MCP protocol endpoint (SSE stream)
+- **`POST /`** - MCP protocol endpoint (JSON-RPC)

+The HTTP server uses the official MCP SDK `WebStandardStreamableHTTPServerTransport`, which handles all MCP protocol communication automatically.

 ## Development

 Built with Bun, TypeScript, and the MCP SDK.
-The server uses stdio transport for MCP communication.
+The server supports both stdio and HTTP transports for MCP communication.

 ## License